-3. If you plan to power on a server that includes optional mass storage enclosures, make sure that the power switch on the rear of each PSU/cooling module (one or two per enclosure) is in the 1 (on) position.

-4. Make sure that all PDU circuit breaker switches (see the examples in Figure 1-4 and Figure 1-5) are turned on to provide power when the system is booted up.
+- 3. If you plan to power on a server that includes optional mass storage enclosures, make sure that the power switch on the rear of each PSU/cooling module (one or two per enclosure) is in the 1 (on) position. - 4.
+Make sure that all PDU circuit breaker switches (see the examples in Figure 1-4, and Figure 1-5 on page 7) are turned on to provide power when the system is booted up.

-Figure 1-4 Single-Phase Rack PDU Circuit Breaker Switches
+Figure 1-4 Eight-Outlet Single-Phase PDU Example

-Figure 1-5 shows an example of the three-phase PDU.
+Figure 1-5 on page 7 shows an example of the three-phase PDU.